THIS IS THE YEAR OF OUR PARISH CENTENARY –

 This year we are marking the 100th birthday of St Joseph’s Parish!

-For the Centenary Mass, the statue of St Joseph, holding the Christ child was moved from its grotto near the entrnce, to the altar to the right of the lectern.
+For the Centenary Mass, the statue of St Joseph, holding the Christ child was moved from its grotto near the entrance, to the altar to the right of the lectern.

-The whole Mass has been recorded on video which will be available soon for viewing and downloading from this page of the Parish website.
-Watch this space!
+The whole Mass has been recorded on video, which is now available for viewing and downloading directly from this hyperlink: <https://player.vimeo.com/video/325576884>

 WANT TO PRAY TO OUR PATRON SAINT?

-In his own space, just inside the Takapuna Church, to the left as you enter, St Joseph has a special grotto:
+The statue of St Joseph has its own grotto, just inside the Takapuna Church, to the left as you enter.

 TELLING THE WORLD WE ARE 100

-Large signs telling passers-by that our Parish is 100 years old have been erected at St Joseph’s (above), St Luke’s Bayswater, and shortly at St Vincent De Paul, Milford.
+Large signs telling passers-by that our Parish is 100 years old have been erected at St Joseph’s (above), St Luke’s Bayswater (immediately below), and at St Vincent De Paul, Milford (at bottom).

 HAPPY CELEBRATION OF 30TH ANNIVERSARY OF ORDINATION OF FATHER CHRIS BRADY